-Management research has highlighted the importance of "high-reliability" organizations (HROs), like air traffic controllers, nuclear centres, criminal police services, and hospitals.
+Management research has highlighted the importance of "high-reliability" organizations (HROs), like air traffic controllers, nuclear centres, criminal police services, and hospitals2.
 These organizations are typically the first ones to develop ways of working during a crisis.
 They operate in an environment with complex, high-risk activities that can potentially lead to major accidents, requiring a high level of security over a long period of time and specific organizational methods to manage in the event of a crisis, with precise coordination and communication processes and decision-making.
-In the event of a crisis, it is critical that the actors in charge of critical activities have a collective awareness of the situation (collective mindfulness) that permits them to adapt to new, sometimes disruptive, information and share it amongst themselves and that they are able to engage in both individual and collective sensemaking to act in the most effective way possible (enactment).
-In a word, teams in high-trust organizations prepare themselves for crises, know how to adapt to different levels of crisis, and are prepared to change their mindsets if possible .
-Their agility during a crisis is the key to overcoming complex and dangerous situations.
+In the event of a crisis, it is critical that the actors in charge of critical activities have a collective awareness of the situation (collective mindfulness) that permits them to adapt to new, can thus develop the best strategy for managing the crisis.